Mohamed Nasser Kotby: Membership of societies

-Professor Kotby was elected president of the major professional and scientific societies in the fields of Otolaryngology and communicative disorders (The Collegium Medicorum Theatri [CoMet] in 1992, The Collegium Oto-Rhino-Laryngologicum Amicitiae Sacrum [CORLAS] for 2 years from 1992 to 1994, the Pan African Federation of Oto-Rhino-Laryngological Societies [PAFOS] for 2 years from 1992 to 1994, The International Association for Logopedics and Phoniatrics [IALP], for 3 years from 1995 to 1998,The International Federation of Oto-Rhino-Laryngological Societies [IFOS] for 3 years from 2002 to 2005, The Egyptian Society for the History of Medicine, from 2003 up till the present time).
-He was also elected Vice President of the International Society for the History of Medicine [ISHM], in the period from 2009 to 2012.
+Kotby was elected president of the major professional and scientific societies in the fields of Otolaryngology and communicative disorders (The Collegium Medicorum Theatri [CoMet] in 1992, The Collegium Oto-Rhino-Laryngologicum Amicitiae Sacrum [CORLAS] for 2 years from 1992 to 1994, the Pan African Federation of Oto-Rhino-Laryngological Societies [PAFOS] for 2 years from 1992 to 1994, The International Association for Logopedics and Phoniatrics [IALP], for 3 years from 1995 to 1998, The International Federation of Oto-Rhino-Laryngological Societies [IFOS] for 3 years from 2002 to 2005, The Egyptian Society for the History of Medicine, from 2003 up till the present time).
+He was also elected vice president of the International Society for the History of Medicine [ISHM], in the period from 2009 to 2012.
 In 1999, Professor Kotby received ad hominem membership of The Royal College of Surgeons of Edinburgh.

 Personal life and family

 Kotby is relative to Dr. Mohamed Helmy.
 He only accepted to receive the Righteous Among the Nations recognition in the name of his late great uncle Mohamed Helmy in a neutral ground at the German Ministry of Foreign Affairs in Berlin.